 Virtually all employers are subject to unemployment insurance taxes under the Missouri Employment Security Law (MO Rev. Stat.
 Sec.
-288.010et seq.).
-Coverage extends to organizations that:
+288.010 et seq.).
+For example, coverage extends to organizations that:

-• Are agricultural employers and employed 10 or more workers in each of 20 weeks or paid $20,000 in wages in any quarter of the current or preceding calendar year
+• Are agricultural employers and employed 10 or more workers in each of 20 weeks or paid $20,000 in wages in any quarter of the current or preceding calendar year; or

 Employers not subject to the tax may elect to voluntarily provide coverage for employees.

 The law excludes certain services from coverage, including, for example, services provided by:

 • Students working for schools, colleges, or universities;